-“Legal person” means any entity that possesses its own legal personality under domestic or international law and is not a natural person, a people or a State;

-“International organization” means an organization established by a treaty or other instrument governed by international law and possessing its own international legal personality; international organizations may include, in addition to States, other entities as members.

 Article 3

 General principles

-To achieve the object and purpose of the present Convention and to implement its provisions, the States Parties shall be guided by, inter alia, the principles set out below:
+To achieve the object and purpose of the present Convention and to implement its provisions, the States Parties shall be guided by the principles of international law, as well as, the principles set out below:

-Development centred on the individual and peoples: the individual and peoples are the central subjects of development and must be the active participants and beneficiaries of the right to development;
+Development centred on the individual and peoples: the individual and peoples are the central subjects of development and beneficiaries of the right to development;

+(a) bis Sustainable development: development must be achieved in all its dimensions, including, economic, social and environmental, in a balanced and integrated manner.
+The right to development must be fulfilled so as to equitably meet developmental and environmental needs of present and future generations; and the right to development cannot be realized if development is unsustainable;

-Principles common to all human rights: the right to development should be realized in a manner that integrates the principles of the universality, inalienability, indivisibility, interdependence and interrelatedness of all human rights, as well as of equality, non-discrimination, empowerment, participation, transparency, accountability, equity, inclusion, accessibility and subsidiarity;
+Principles common to all universal human rights: the right to development should be realized in a manner that integrates the principles of the universality, inalienability, indivisibility, interdependence and interrelatedness of all human rights, as well as of equality, non-discrimination, participation, transparency, accountability, equity, inclusion, accessibility and subsidiarity;

-Human rights-based development: as development is a human right that is indivisible from and interrelated and interdependent with all other human rights, the laws, policies and practices of development, including development cooperation, must be normatively anchored in a system of rights and corresponding obligations established by international law;
+Development that fully respects international human rights law: as development is a human right that is indivisible from and interrelated and interdependent with all other human rights, the laws, policies and practices of development, including development cooperation, must be normatively anchored in a system of rights and corresponding obligations established by international law;

-Contribution of development to the enjoyment of all human rights: development, as described in the present Convention, is essential for the improvement of living standards and the welfare of individuals and peoples and contributes to the enjoyment of all other human rights;
+Contribution of development to the enjoyment of universal human rights: development, as described in the present Convention, is essential for the improvement of living standards and the welfare of individuals and peoples and contributes to the enjoyment of universal human rights;

-Principles of international law concerning friendly relations and cooperation among States: the realization of the right to development requires full respect for the principles of international law concerning friendly relations and cooperation among States in accordance with the Charter of the United Nations;
+Friendly relations and cooperation among States: the realization of the right to development requires development of friendly relations and cooperation among States in accordance with the Charter of the United Nations;

 Self-determined development: the priorities of development are determined by individuals and peoples as rights holders in a manner consistent with the provisions of the present Convention.
 The right to development and the right to self-determination of peoples are integral to each other and mutually reinforcing;

-Sustainable development: development must be achieved in all its dimensions, including, economic, social and environmental, in a balanced and integrated manner and in harmony with nature.
-The right to development must be fulfilled so as to equitably meet developmental and environmental needs of present and future generations; and the right to development cannot be realized if development is unsustainable;

-Right to regulate: the realization of the right to development entails the right for States Parties, on behalf of the rights holders, to take regulatory or other related measures to achieve sustainable development on their territory in accordance with international law, and consistent with the provisions of the present Convention;
+;

 National and international solidarity: the realization of the right to development requires an enabling national and international environment created through a spirit of cooperation and unity among individuals, peoples, States and international organizations, encompassing the union of interests, purposes and actions and the recognition of different needs and rights to achieve common goals everywhere.
-This principle includes the duty to cooperate with complete respect for the principles of international law;
+This principle includes cooperation with each other with full respect for the principles of international law;

 South-South and triangular cooperation as a complement to North-South cooperation: South-South and triangular cooperation contribute to the realization of the right to development.
 They are not a substitute for, but rather a complement to, North-South cooperation;

-Universal duty to respect human rights: everyone has the duty to respect all human rights, including the right to development, in accordance with international law;
+;